OwenT2424/operating-systems-cw-journal/week1.md

 Both the Linux Mint workstation and the Ubuntu Server were configured with two network adapters.
-The first adapter uses NAT to provide internet access for system updates and package installation.
-The second adapter uses a VirtualBox host-only network, creating a private and isolated network between the two virtual machines.
+The first adapter uses NAT to provide internet access for system updates and package installation [3].
+The second adapter uses a VirtualBox host-only network, creating a private and isolated network between the two virtual machines [3].

 This configuration allows secure communication between the workstation and server while ensuring all administration and testing remain contained within the virtual environment.